 Rwanda is currently confronted with energy supply problem due to rapid growth of population and limited energy resources.
 Most of the population use wood as their basic energy need leading to an increasingly scares of fuel wood and thus creating deforestation.
 Biomass dominates as the principal source of primary energy for 85% of the population followed by imported petroleum fuels for 11% dominating the local industries energy supply.
-In the third level is electricity which account for 4% and is used by 18% of the population.
+In the third level is electricity which account for 4% and is used by 24% of the population.

 Overall, the country vision is to ensure universal access to electricity from both grid and off-grid solutions, over the EDPRS II period (Economic Development and Poverty Reduction Strategy).
 Detailed plans have been developed to spread the electricity network across the country.
-In tandem with the relocation driven by urbanisation and resettlement policy, this should bring the grid within reach of around 48-50% of the population (Energy Sector Strategic Plan, 2013).
+In tandem with the relocation driven by urbanisation and resettlement policy, this should bring the grid within reach of around 48-50% of the population.
+[Energy Sector Strategic Plan (ESSP) 2013-2018 (ESSP), 2013]

-The Strategic Plan (2013-2018) projects electricity demand of 563 MW to be generated from a sustainable generation mix of hydro, methane, geothermal, peat to power and solar to gradually phase out thermal power within two years.
-The Government of Rwanda plans to achieve additional 408 MW compared to current installed capacity.
-The present total installed generation capacity available in Rwanda is 155 MWe from hydro, thermal, Solar and Methane gas.
-The cost of electricity is still high with an average end-user cost at US\$ 23 cents/kWh for domestic consumers despite heavy government subsidies.
-For industrial consumers, the tariff is US\$ 29 cents/kWh during peak hours and US\$ 16 cents/kWh for off-peak hours under a time-of-use tariff regime.
+The Strategic Plan (2013-2018) projects electricity demand of 563 MW to be generated from a sustainable generation mix of hydro, methane, peat to power and solar to gradually phase out thermal power within two years.
+The Government of Rwanda plans to achieve additional 400 MW compared to current installed capacity.
+The current total installed generation capacity available in Rwanda is 160 MWe from hydro, thermal, Solar and Methane gas.
+The cost of electricity is still high with an average end-user cost at US\$ 24 cents/kWh for domestic consumers despite heavy government subsidies.
+For industrial consumers, the tariff is US\$ 16 cents/kWh.
 This situation cannot allow a financially sustainable off-taker and discourages investments into the sector.
-Therefore, to minimize the dependency on energy imports, save foreign currency and create conditions for the provision of safe, reliable, efficient, cost-effective and environmentally appropriate source of energy, geothermal development seems to be one of the long term solutions that could end the current energy crisis.
+Therefore, to minimize the dependency on energy imports and create conditions for the provision of safe, reliable, efficient, costeffective and environmentally appropriate source of energy, geothermal development seems to be the long term solutions that could end the current energy crisis.